-Amendments to IAS 1 and 2 IFRS Statements of Practice Accounting Policy Disclosure
+Amendments to IAS 1 and Practice Statement 2 Materiality Judgments - Disclosure of Accounting Policies

-The amendments change requirements to IAS 1 regarding disclosure of accounting policies.
-The modification replaces the terms "significant accounting policies" with "information on material accounting policies".
-Accounting policy information is material when it is considered that, in conjunction with other information contained in an entity's financial statements, they can influence the decision-making of the primary users of general-purpose financial statements and what are made on the basis of such financial statements.
+The amendments change the requirements in IAS 1 with regard to disclosure of accounting policies.
+The amendments replace all instances of the term 'significant accounting policies' with 'material accounting policy information'.
+Accounting policy information is material if, when considered together with other information included in an entity's financial statements, it can reasonably be expected to influence decisions that the primary users of general-purpose financial statements make on the basis of those financial statements.